 Expenses are presented in functional categories.
-The school district's primary function is to instruct the students of the district.
-All revenue and expenses for each fiscal year are compared to the prior year with the percentage change.
-Program Revenues are specific program charges, grants, revenues and contributions that directly related to a specific expense.
-Generally, if the specific program expense was not incurred the program revenues would not be received.
-General Revenues are not directly related to a specific expense but to the general operation of the district.
-The two largest general revenues are the State Formula Aid provided by the State of New York, and Property Taxes assessed to the district's taxpayers.
+The school district's primary function is to provide educational services for district students.
+Program Revenues are specific program charges, grant money and contribution dollars received that directly related to a specific program.
+Generally, if the specific program cost was not incurred the program revenue would not be received.
+General Revenues are provided by taxpayers for the general operation of the district.
+The two largest general revenues come from the Formula Aid provided by the State of New York, and Property Taxes provided by the district's residential and commercial property owners.

-A graphic display of the distribution of revenues for the two years as follows:
+A graphic display of the Sources of Revenues for the two years as follows: